bonitasoft/bonita-doc/md/create-application.md

 You can now click on the application URL and you should see the application page being display inside the default application layout.

 Congratulations!
-You successfully create your first process and application with Bonita.
-If you want to learn more about Bonita components and concepts we recommend to follow the Bonita Camp tutorial.
+You successfully created your first process and application with Bonita.
+If you want to learn more about Bonita components and concepts we recommend the Bonita Camp tutorial.
 Off course official documentation is also a great place to learn more about Bonita.
 And finally you can get help and [ask your questions](https://community.bonitasoft.com/questions-and-answers/).